 Watercolour paints are comprised of a dry pigment which is mixed with a binder of sorts (normally gum arabic).
 When the dry pigment is mixed with water, watercolours come to life in fluid form using a brush.
 Watercolours can be applied to a number of surfaces, though the best to use with watercolour paints is either a good watercolour paper or even vellum.

-Watercolour paints are most commonly available in half pans, but are also readily available and popular in tubes.
+Watercolour paints are most commonly available in half pans, but are also readily available and popular in watercolour paint sets with tubes.
 If you prefer to use watercolour paints in tubes, we stock a number of products, including Winsor & Newton Professional Watercolour Tubes and Schmincke Horadam Aquarell Watercolour Tubes.
 If you’ve never painted with watercolour tubes before but are keen to try, it’s worth noting that it’s slightly different than working with half pans.
 This is because with half pans, the pigment is in dry form, whereas tubed watercolour paint is already in liquid form.
 This means you don’t have to mix with water in the same way, though you should always lubricate your brush with water.
 However, to create different watercolour painting effects like washes, you’ll still want to manipulate the level of your paint’s transparency by mixing with more (or less) water.

 How do you use watercolour paints?